gboehl/pydsge/README.rst

    conda install -c anaconda git

-In the conda shell
-`as they tell us here <https://anaconda.org/anaconda/git>`_.
-Otherwise you can probably get it here: https://git-scm.com/download/win
+in the conda shell `as they kindly tell us here <https://anaconda.org/anaconda/git>`_.
+Otherwise you can probably get it `here <https://git-scm.com/download/win>`.

 Then you can simply do

 .. code-block:: bash

    pip install git+https://github.com/gboehl/grgrlib